Le grand cinoche

 It explores the depths of insanity and captivity before digressing into incestuous relationships and vengeance.

-The film follows Oh Dae-su (Min-sik Choi),family man who is grabbed off the street and imprisoned in a room by unseen captors.
+The film follows Oh Dae-su (Min-sik Choi), a family man who is grabbed off the street and imprisoned in a room by unseen captors.
 15 years passed and without explanation Dae-su is released from the confinement of his room.

 But their love turns out to be incestuous and that is planned by the very captor, Woo-jin Lee (Ji-tae Yu).